bpereira615/SudokuSolver/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: <INSERT HERE>
+A: *Student should provide answer here*

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
+A: *Student should provide answer here*

 ### Install